AndrewConway/ConcreteSTV/margins.md

 a table like

 ![Web browser extract for Albury](readme_images/AlburyChangesScreenshot.png)

+Note that there is some randomness in the searching algorithm, and different runs will sometimes produce slightly different results.

 This means that there were 3 interesting changes found.
 The first affected 18 ballots.
 Its effect was for the formerly elected candidate THURLEY David to lose a set and HAMILTON Ross to gain a set.
 This involved